Nikon D70 vs D7100

 |17.||Nikon D100||Y||- / -||-||-||-||1.1||-||-||-|

 Both the D70 and the D7100 have been discontinued, but can regularly be found used on ebay.
 The D70 was replaced by the Nikon D70s, while the D7100 was followed by the Nikon D7200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D70 and D7100 can be found, respectively, in the Nikon D70 Manual (free pdf) or the online Nikon D7100 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D70 or the Nikon D7100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.